 A government budget is made to approach and address the needs and issues of a country.
 It is an annual financial statement where an itemized estimate of revenue expected and expenditure anticipated are listed for the current fiscal year which runs from April 1 of one year to March 31 of the next year.
 The basic elements of a government budget are as follows:

-Government purchase of goods and services to serve the public with services like health care, education, defence, etc.
+Government purchase of goods and services to serve the public with services like health care, education, defense, etc.

 Payment of social security and other such transfers to individuals and offering subsidies payment to industries and commercial companies.

-The financial policy for the coming fiscal year is disclosed, which include taxation proposals, spending program, revenue prospects, and introduction of new schemes or projects.
+Economics Government Budget: The financial policy for the coming fiscal year is disclosed, which include taxation proposals, spending programs, revenue prospects, and the introduction of new schemes or projects.

 The Need for Government Budget

-With the social and economic condition of the country in mind, the government is able to distribute resources properly.
+Resource Reallocation: With the social and economic condition of the country in mind, the government can distribute resources properly.